 The Branch has leases over business premises, a motor vehicle and office equipment.
 Information relating to the leases in place and associated balances and transactions are provided below.

 Terms and conditions of leases

-Business premises has a lease for 7 years with an option to extend by 5 years.
-The motor vehicles are leased over 60 months with no option to extend.
+Business premises lease has been renegotiated with a term of 5 years with no option period.

 The office equipment lease is over a term of 60 months with no option to extend.